 With the adoption of the draft by the EU Parliament, the mandate for the next procedural step - the EU Parliament's negotiations with the EU Council - is given.

-In 2018, the so-called trialogue negotiations between the Commission, Parliament and the Council are to be concluded.
+The so-called trialogue negotiations between the Commission, Parliament and the Council are to be concluded in 2019.

 The negotiations are a complex and lengthy matter with many voices.